AlibabaCloudDocs/arms/intl.en-US/Application monitoring/Features provided by the console/Application details/Host monitoring.md

     -   You can click the line chart icon in the upper-right corner to view the metrics by range or compare the metrics.
     -   You can click the View API icon in the upper-right corner to view the detailed information about the API operations related to the metric.
     -   You can click the or icon in the upper-right corner of the monitoring panel to create an alert or view the existing alert points.
-For more information about how to create an alert, see[Create an alert](https://www.alibabacloud.com/help/doc-detail/94833.htm).
+For more information about how to create an alert, see [Create an alert](https://www.alibabacloud.com/help/doc-detail/94833.htm).